 The employee and employer should first make a reasonable effort to discuss the problem and settle it by mutual agreement.
-(If it's a personal grievance, it must first be raised with the employer within 90 days - Personal Grievances are explained further below).
+(If it's a personal grievance, it must first be raised with the employer within 90 days, except for a personal grievance of sexual harassment which must be raised within 12 months - Personal Grievances are explained further below).